Ujjwaltewatia/python/README.md

 # Testing Git Commands
 ## Learning git
 ## Introduction
-This is section dedicated for learning git.
+This is section dedicated for learning git
+## Author.